Aizz23/ScrappingJobstreet/README.md

 - [ ] Advanced filtering options
 - [ ] API integration

-## 📞 Contact

-For questions or suggestions, please open an issue on GitHub.

 ---
 **⚡ Built with Python, Selenium, and lots of ☕**